tchoi8/distributedwebofcare/_posts/2019-8-10-on-wyfy.md

 <br>

-### 4. An alternatives to Instagram
+### 4. An alternative to Instagram

 - [Secure Scuttlebutt](https://www.scuttlebutt.nz/)
 - How-to Demonstrations
-- Art projects: Scuttlecamp.
-Scuttlebooth
+- Art projects: Scuttle Camp, Scuttlebooth
 - Data permanence and append-only
-- Abuse, misuse, harassment scenarios

 <br>

 ### 5. QTPOC perspectives

-- Preservation of privacy and intimacy
-- Openness and inclusivity
+- Preservation of privacy and intimacy VS Openness and inclusivity
+- Abuse, misuse, harassment scenarios
-- Decolonical & reindigeneous approaches to the internet
+- Decolonizing the internet
-- Honoring the indigeneous and traditional communities
+- Honoring the indigeneous and traditional communities, land and the environment
 - Deaf and Disabled rights on the Decentralized web

 <br>